hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ```

 Using the sketch PCA and UMAP, the `ProjectData` function returns a Seurat object that includes:
-* Dimensional reduction (PCA): The "full.pca.sketch" dimensional reduction extends the pca reduction on the sketched cells to all bins in the dataset
+* **Dimensional reduction (PCA)** - The `full.pca.sketch` dimensional reduction extends the PCA reduction on the sketched cells to all bins in the dataset
-* Dimensional reduction (UMAP): The "full.umap.sketch" dimensional reduction extends the umap reduction on the sketched cells to all bins in the dataset
+* **Dimensional reduction (UMAP)** - The `full.umap.sketch` dimensional reduction extends the UMAP reduction on the sketched cells to all bins in the dataset
-* Cluster labels: The seurat_cluster.projected column in the object metadata now labels all cells in the dataset with one of the cluster labels derived from the sketched cells
+* **Cluster labels** - The `seurat_cluster.projected` column in the object metadata now labels all cells in the dataset with one of the cluster labels derived from the sketched cells

 We can now see the additional full-dataset reductions in the object.